dkellenb/cas-fee-retrospective/documentation/AssessmentRemarks.md

 ## Configuration

-Copy file `server/server-config-template.json` to `server/server-config.json` and adapt it to your needs.
+Copy file `server/server-config-template.json` to `server/server-config.json` and adapt it to your needs:
+ * mongodbUrl
+ * jwt-key

 ## Execution
 1. Start application with `gulp run`.